 Elsewhere, he wrote, “there is not Jew nor Greek, there is not slave nor free, there is not male nor female, for you all are one in Christ Jesus” (Gal 3:28).

-Furthermore, Paul’s thought differs from Jewish teaching that any children issuing from a mixed marriage assume the status of the “genealogically blemished” wife (Ezra 10:3; m.
+Furthermore, Paul’s thought differs from Jewish teaching that any children issuing from a mixed marriage assume the status of the “genealogically blemished” spouse (Ezra 10:1–3, 16–17; m.
 Kiddushin 3:12).
-Instead, they are “holy,” with full right of access to the community of believers.
+Instead, they are holy, with the full right of access to the community of believers.

-Indeed, the holy status of the children proves that God has set both spouses apart in his sight.
+The status of their children proves that God has set both spouses apart in his sight.

 This family solidarity derives from the “two becoming one flesh” in the divinely-ordained institution of marriage (Gen 2:24).
 Thus, their home becomes a sacred sphere for God’s transforming power, with increased potential for their salvation.